-All AboutScreenings will be free, but due to social distancing requirements, capacity is limited to 65 people.
-Please plan to arrive by 6:45pm to get a seat.
+All AboutScreenings will be free.
 Face coverings are encouraged for both vaccinated and unvaccinated guests.
 The Neville Public Museum is working closely with county authorities to maintain proper sanitation and disinfecting.

-Screenings begin at 7:00pm.
+All films begin at 7:00pm and are free and open to the public.
 Screenings on the 1st Wednesday of the month will occur in the auditorium of the Neville Public Museum.
-Screenings on the 3rd Wednesday of the month will be virtual.

 All films are free and open to the public and are unrated but intended for a mature audience.